-To base WIP limits on card size for a board, click the gear icon in the upper right of the window.
-Next, click Board Settings from the drop-down menu.
+To base WIP limits on card size for a board, click the in the upper-right corner of the board and select Board Settings.
 You will be on the Board Settings tab.
 Check the box next to “Base WIP Limits on Card Size.”

 Once WIP limits are established and the setting to “Base WIP Limits on Card Size” is in place, the WIP limit warnings and override events will be calculated on card size rather than the number of cards.